Victor-Security/DomainSurvivor/README.md

 # DomainSurvivor

 **DomainSurvivor** is a fast, multithreaded domain scanner that identifies live domains.
-It can check for alive domains, match specific HTTP status codes, and compare response similarity against a baseline for added filtering precision.
+It checks for alive domains, matches specific HTTP status codes, and supports proxy rotation for improved anonymity.

 Pair it with the **[RoundRobinizer](https://github.com/Victor-Security/RoundRobinizer)** script for balanced domain inputs and optimal scanning results.